If

 1) Place your wireless router, Modem router or access point in a central location

 Try to place your wireless router, wireless modem router or wireless access point (WAP) in a central location in your home.
 If your wireless router, modem router, or access point is against any outside wall of your home, the signal will be weak on the other side of your home.
 If your router is on the ground floor and your PC or laptop is on the next floor, place the router high on a shelf of the room where it is located.
-Don't worry if you can't move your wireless router, because there are many other ways to improve your connection.
+Don't worry if you can't move your wireless router, because there are many other ways to improve your connection.2) Move the router from the floor and away from walls and metal objects (like metal file cabinets)

 Metal objects, walls, and floors will cause interfere with your router's wireless signals.
 How closer your router is to these obstructions, the more severe will be the interference, and the weaker your connection will be.